Low-Tox Laundry Solutions

 Choose the right washing cycle.

-Choose natural fibres wherever possible such as cotton, bamboo, silk and hemp.
+Choose natural fibres such as cotton, bamboo, silk and hemp.

 Use oxygen bleach for brighter whites and colours.

-I do recommend moving away from supermarket choices however if you have no choice, try washing soda crystals from the supermarket.
-They are versatile, cheap, easily dissolved, and low allergy however may not shift stubborn stains on their own.
+I do recommend moving away from supermarket choices however if you have no choice, try washing soda crystals like these ones from New World as they are versatile, affordable, easily dissolved and low allergy however may not shift stubborn stains on their own.

 1/2 cup borax